-If you own a restaurant, you know the importance of providing great tasting food and enjoyable customer experience.
-However, this is merely the start of what you need to do when managing a restaurant.
+If you have experience with restaurant management, you know the importance of providing great tasting food and an enjoyable customer experience.
+However, this is merely the start of what you need to know when you manage a restaurant.

-Restaurant management is just like running any other business; you need to take care of all aspects of the organisation to ensure it runs smoothly.
+Effective restaurant management is just like running any other fast-paced business; you need to take care of all aspects of the organization to ensure it runs smoothly.

 This is equally the case for small restaurants with just a handful of staff as it is for large chains with multiple outlets.

 One difference is that a smaller restaurant may not have the resources to hire employees to perform each task, leaving a lot of the responsibility on the owner and making restaurant management difficult.